 Does the ‘anticipation application’ amount to an irregular proceeding?

-[14] Mr. Heathcote who appeared for the applicants, argued that the applicants are entitled to anticipate the preservation order on the basis of rule 72(7) of this Court’s rules.
-He argued that this position was confirmed by this Court in the matter of Atlantic Ocean Management Group (Pty) Ltd v The Prosecutor-General where this Court per Angula DJP said:
+[14] Mr. Heathcote who appeared for the applicants, argued that the applicants are entitled to anticipate the preservation order on the basis of rule 72(7) of this court’s rules.
+He argued that this position was confirmed by this court in the matter of Atlantic Ocean Management Group (Pty) Ltd v The Prosecutor-General where the court per Angula DJP said:

 ‘[30] It is common cause that the preservation order which forms the subject matter of that application was granted ex parte.
 The Full Court in the matter of the Prosecutor General v Lameck (POCA 1/2009) [2010] NAHC 2 (delivered on 22 January 2010) had held that an order granted ex parte is by its very nature provisional, irrespective of the form it takes, subject to it being set aside on application at the instance of a party affected by it.
-That view was further reinforced by the Full Bench of this court in the Shalli v Attorney General POCA 9/2011 [2013] NAHCMD 5 (16 January 2013) matter where the court held at par 36 that ‘even in the absence of a rule nisi an order granted ex parte is provisional subject to being set aside by the person affected by it’.
+That view was further reinforced by the Full Bench of this court in the Shalli v Attorney General POCA 9/2011 [2013] NAHCMD 5 (16 January 2013) matter where the court held at par 36 that ‘even in the absence of a rule nisi an order granted ex parte is provisional subject to being set aside by the person affected by it.’

 [31] A case in point for the support of the proposition that the applicants in this matter are entitled to anticipate a preservation order is the South African case of National Director of Public Prosecution (NDPP) v Braun & Another 2007 (1) SA 189 where a similar point in limine was raised by the NDPP in the context of Rule 6(12) and section 38 of South African POCA.
 Counsel for NDPP relied on the decisions of the National Director of Public Prosecutions and Others and Phillips and Others v National Director of Public Prosecutions 2006 (1) SA 505 (CC) (2006) 91) SACR 78 2006 BCLR 274).
-The court, in rejecting the NDPP’s contention, pointed out that in the Phillips matter, the South African Supreme Court of Appeal held that interlocutory orders may be varied or rescinded by the court that granted them
+The court, in rejecting the NDPP’s contention, pointed out that in the Phillips matter, the South African Supreme Court of Appeal held that interlocutory orders may be varied or rescinded by the court that granted them.

 [32] The court held further that the powers granted in the POCA Act did not in any way limit a court’s jurisdiction to invoke the provisions of Rule 6(12)(c) which are equivalent to Rule 72(7) of our rules of court.
 Furthermore, that to hold otherwise would open the door to abuse of the right to approach the court ex parte and would undermine the uberrima fides rule – the utmost good faith.
 The court therefore held that the right to anticipate an ex parte order applies to POCA orders.
 I consider the exposition of the legal position by the SCA with regard to the status of the preservation order as persuasive and as giving recognition to the audi principle.
-Applying the principle to the facts of this matter, I reject the contention advanced on behalf of the PG that the applicants in this matter do not have the right to anticipate the preservation order and hold that the applicants are entitled to anticipate the preservation order granted by this court on 26 May 2017 under case number POCA 8/2017.
+Applying the principle to the facts of this matter, I reject the contention advanced on behalf of the PG that the applicants in this matter do not have the right to anticipate the preservation order and hold that the applicants are entitled to anticipate the preservation order granted by this court on 26 May 2017 under case number POCA 8/2017.’

-[33] The point in limine is accordingly dismissed’.

-[15] Mr Heathcote furthermore submitted that a preservation order can even be anticipated after the Prosecutor General has brought a forfeiture application.
-In support of this proposition he referred this Court to the South African case of National Director of Public Prosecutions, v Daniels and Others.
-In that case the Court said:
+[15] Mr. Heathcote furthermore submitted that a preservation order can even be anticipated after the Prosecutor-General has brought a forfeiture application.
+In support of this proposition, he referred this court to the South African case of National Director of Public Prosecutions v Daniels and Others.
+In that case the court at para 29 said: